Basic Orton-Gillingham Training Institute

 Certificates from The Reading Center following training

-• Trainees that earn a final course grade of A – B will receive a certificate that asserts “Trained as an Orton-Gillingham Therapist for students up to 5th grade level” plus a certificate indicating the number of clock hours earned.
+• Trainees that earn a final course grade of A – B will receive a certificate indicating that they “Successfully completed The Reading Center’s Basic Orton-Gillingham Training” plus a certificate indicating the number of clock hours earned.

 • Trainees that earn a final course grade of C – D will receive a clock hours certificate indicating they “Completed The Reading Center’s Basic Orton-Gillingham Training.”